-Surry Hills might be an awfully long way from the palm trees, smog and freeways of Hollywood, but there is a place where you can go to relive the glory days of show business.
+Surry Hills might be an awfully long way from the palm trees, smog and freeways of Hollywood, but there is a place in the inner city suburb where you can go to spot minor celebrities out for a drink.

-And it's all thanks to Hotel Hollywood's owner Doris Goddard.
-Back in the day, Goddard was an actress and Vaudeville star, appearing in movies with the likes of Bob Hope and Katharine Hepburn.
-But for the past three decades, Goddard has run the Hotel Hollywood and concentrated all her efforts on creating a warm and inviting venue, minus the pretensions and gimmickry of many other Surry Hills watering holes.
+And it's all thanks to Hotel Hollywood's former owner Doris Goddard.
+Back in the day, Goddard – who passed away in 2019 – was an actress and Vaudeville star, appearing in movies with the likes of Bob Hope and Katharine Hepburn.
+For three decades Goddard ran the Hotel Hollywood and concentrated all her efforts on creating an inclusive venue.

-You may be a 14-hour plane ride from the glittering lights of Hollywood, but thank your lucky stars, because you've found one of Sydney's most original pubs.
+You may be a 14-hour plane ride from the glittering lights of Hollywood, but thank your lucky stars, because you've found one of Sydney's best corner pubs.